CalciumSelenide/EREC/MicroBit/GameHandle/README.md

 # Yahboom Game Handle
 The Yahboom Game Handle is a nifty piece of hardware, but offers no explaination on how to utilize it without thier pre-made .hex file.
-To mitigate this in the spirit of learning, we have taken the liberty of posting the code for all that wish to use this piece of hardware in a similar manner.
+To mitigate this in the spirit of learning, we have taken the liberty of posting the code we developed for all that wish to use this piece of hardware in a manner similar to us.

 <p align="center">
   <img src="../imgs/gamehandle.png" width="300"/>